emdroidery/BSE-APIs/README.md

 # BSE-APIs
-A bunch of APIs with easy to consume output obtained by scraping the BSE website https://www.bseindia.com
+A Vertx server which provides APIs which provide easy-to-consume data by scraping the BSE website https://www.bseindia.com

+Run from Intellij IDEA